 Iran Culture & Religion

-Despite being considered the biggest Shiite country in the world by 99.38% Muslim in the country mostly Shiite and ruling an Islamic regime, it is very important to understand that Iran certainly is NOT an Arabic country and Iranians are not Arabs.
+Despite being considered the biggest Shiite country in the world by 99.38% Muslim in the country mostly Shiite and ruling an Islamic regime, it is essential to understand that Iran certainly is NOT an Arabic country, and Iranians are not Arabs.

-In fact, Shia sect has become the official religion of the country since 1501 AD mostly to unify the country.
-But Islamic rules were not part of the governmental rules until the Islamic Revolution in 1979 that Iran became an Islamic country with Islamic rules in all aspects including economics, politics, and customs.
-But even then because of the rooted and rich culture in Iran, Iran did NOT become like other Islamic countries.
+In fact, the Shia sect has become the official religion of the country since 1501 AD, mostly to unify the country.
+But Islamic rules were not part of the governmental regulations until the Islamic Revolution in 1979 that Iran became an Islamic country with Islamic rules in all aspects, including economics, politics, and customs.
+But even then, because of the rooted and rich culture in Iran, Iran did NOT become like other Islamic countries.

 Part of these rules is about women appearance in the community.

-Since 1979, HIJAB became mandatory for females older than 9 year-old.
-But the shape of HIJAB from the first days of being obligation until now has been changed dramatically so that many foreigners whom consider Iran to be similar to Arab countries, surprise at seeing women appearance in the streets.
-(Figure 1)
+Since 1979, HIJAB became mandatory for females older than 9-year-old.
+But the shape of HIJAB since the first days of its obligation has dramatically changed so that many foreigners who consider Iran to be similar to Arab countries are surprised at seeing women appearance in the streets.

 Figure 1 Variety of Hijab in Iran

-But Iranians have some special manners that separates them from other nations like Taarof.
-Taarof is an example of the distinction of public and private, a system of politeness, communicated both verbally and non-verbally, that has deep roots in the Iranian tradition of treating your guests better than your own family and in being great hosts.
+But Iranians have some unique manners that separate them from other nations like Taarof.
+Taarof is an example of the distinction between public and private, a system of politeness, communicated both verbally and non-verbally, with deep roots in the Iranian tradition of treating your guests better than your own family and in being great hosts.

-Another important cultural characteristic of Iranians that influence their work, is that they are not good at team working and prefer to do works alone and by themselves, unless all team members be familiar and friend with each other.
+Another important cultural characteristic of Iranians that influence their work is that they are not good at teamwork and prefer to work alone and by themselves, unless all team members are familiar and friends with each other.

-Apart from a set of unified cultural and social behaviors that all Iranians respect to it, every region in the country has its own special norms, social behaviors, and customs.
-Variety of dishes and special regulations and customs for marriage, for example, are of these differences which makes Iran even more interesting place.
+Apart from a set of unified cultural and social behaviors that all Iranians respect to it, every region in the country has its special norms, social behaviors, and customs.
+A variety of dishes, special regulations, and traditions for marriage, for example, are of these differences, which makes Iran an even more interesting place.